 More than 97% of Pergo products are made in America.
 A few products are imported from Europe.
 Regardless of manufacture location, all Pergo floors are subjected to rigorous tests designed to ensure all products meet the highest standards and do not harm interior air quality.
 We make our floors safe for you and your loved ones.

 Pergo is safe for you and your loved ones.
 All Pergo floors are subjected to rigorous tests by Third Party Laboratories that are designed to ensure all Pergo products meet the highest standards and do not harm interior air quality.
 These rigorous tests have resulted in Pergo floors receiving FloorScore™ certification.
-This means our products do not release harmful VOCs (Volatile Organic Compounds) into living environments.
+This means our products do not release harmful levels of VOCs (Volatile Organic Compounds) into living environments.

 Learn more about Pergo's commitment to safety and quality.
 For more information on CARB, visit www.arb.ca.gov